aiman-al-masoud/virtual-droid-exchanger/README.md

-# droid
+# virtual-droid-exchanger

-A simple http server that acts as a bridge to exchange files between an Android VM and the host OS.
+A stupid hack to exchange files between an Android VM and the host OS.
+(Without using shared folders or ssh).

 # Setup